epatjas/epatjas.github.io/README.md

 Hey there! 👋 I'm Elina.

-TL;DR: Product Designer who codes (or at least tries to).
-Pixel perfectionist.
-Techno lover.

 I'm a product designer by trade, but I've got a not-so-secret love affair with code.
 Yeah, I'm one of those designers who can't resist tinkering with React components when I should be in Figma.

 ## What's my deal?